-The Story of Cotton, published to commemorate the 175th anniversary of the International Cotton Association, charts the development of the organisation from a small band of Liverpool-based cotton brokers to what is today the oldest, largest and most important cotton association in the world, with over 550 members, spanning all corners of the globe and all sectors of the supply chain.
-It is a remarkable story, with a fittingly global reach.
+The Story of Cotton charts the remarkable development of the International Cotton Association from a small band of Liverpool-based cotton brokers to what is today the oldest, largest and most important cotton association in the world, with over 550 members, spanning all corners of the globe and all sectors of the supply chain.